Callum-OP/FPS-Game/README.md

     Instant takedown? (if they get close)

 # Issues
-If you drop gun while canted, you stay canted
+Stepping on a newly formed ragdoll from recent AI death it causes ragdoll body to teleport up and fall back down.

+If you holster gun with it is lowered it can appear weird in holster.
+This is when holstering, switching to weapon or switching to grenade.

-Some sounds are louder and quieter than they should be, add a way to change the volume
+Some sounds are louder and quieter than they should be, add a way to change the volume.
+Not too bad at the moment.

 It would probably make more sense if leaning disabled the fast walk